OpenModelica/OpenModelica/UsersGuide/source/parametersensitivity.rst

 are required which quantify, according to their mathematical definition, the impact of parameters :math:`p` on states :math:`x`.
-In sundials/idas implementation the derivatives are used to evolve the solution over the time by:
+In the Sundials/IDA implementation the derivatives are used to evolve the solution over the time by:

 .. math::